valerijadrinek/image-gallery/README.md

 ![link unsplash](./assets/link-unsplash.png "link unsplash")

-After scrolling close to the bottom, new random images will apear.
+After scrolling close to the bottom, new random images will appear.

 # 👉 Built with